-Islands steeped in ancient history and culture, sunlit limestone and crystal-clear seas, The Maltese Islands are a tale of sun, sea and stone.
-An excellent MICE Infrastructure, convenient location, extensive choice of venues, competitive prices, quality service and a sunny Mediterranean climate make Malta a top destination choice for meetings and incentives.
-Step inside our islands and discover more.
+The Maltese Islands are steeped in ancient history and culture, sunlit limestone and crystal-clear seas.
+They are a tale of sun, sea and stone.
+An excellent MICE Infrastructure, convenient location, extensive choice of venues and competitive prices.
+Additionally, the quality service and a sunny Mediterranean climate make Malta a top destination choice for meetings and incentives.
+Step inside our islands and discover more!

 Inside our Capital Valletta

-Streets filled with myths, stories, people, traditions and cultural heritage, Valletta has been a maritime hub for centuries and the essence of baroque pride, an upcoming hotspot of the Mediterranean; a city that shines as never before.
-A UNESCO World Heritage Site, European Capital of Culture, a fortified city, built by Gentlemen for Gentlemen and lovingly referred to by locals as Il-Belt (The City), Valletta deserves a step inside, past its magnificent harbors and architectural monuments.
+The streets are filled with myths, stories, people, traditions and cultural heritage.
+Valletta has been a maritime hub for centuries and the essence of baroque pride.
+Consequently, the city shines as never before.
+A UNESCO World Heritage Site, European Capital of Culture, a fortified city is lovingly referred to by locals as Il-Belt (The City).
+Moreover, Valletta deserves a step inside, past its magnificent harbors and architectural monuments.

 Activity Tip – Street Life Valletta

-Inspired by personal favorites, sounds, smells, sites and tastes ‘Street Life Valletta’ takes you on a journey to tucked away backstreets and colorful places, small artisan shops and foodie delights, interacting with local artists and charming characters, that make this city so unique.
-All visits to Valletta are tailormade according to group requirements.
-A sample ‘Street Life Valletta’ visit for a group of approximately 20 pax would include an art session with Valletta’s most popular street life artist, a live jazz performance in Valletta’s backstreet bars, a visit to the oldest bakery of the city to sample Malta’s no.1 street food, a coffee cocktail making session in Valletta’s iconic Strait Street and visits to the cities most photographed niches and sites.
+Personal favorites, sounds, smells, sites and tastes inspire the ‘Street Life Valletta’ .
+The streets take you on a journey to the backstreets and colorful places.
+The small artisan shops and foodie delights make the city very unique.
+Furthermore, Valletta tours are tailored to the needs of each group.
+Firstly, A sample ‘Street Life Valletta’ visit for a group of approximately 20 pax would include an art session with Valletta’s most popular street life artist.
+Additionally, it would include a live jazz performance in Valletta’s backstreet bars.
+After, a visit to the oldest bakery of the city to sample Malta’s no.1 street food.
+Moreover a coffee cocktail making session in Valletta’s iconic Strait Street is a must.
+Finally, visits to the cities most photographed niches and sites.

 Accommodation Tip – Boutique Living Valletta

-For smaller meeting and incentive groups Valletta offers high quality accommodation in its many boutique hotels scattered across the city.
-From classic luxury to super trendy interiors the beautifully restored, historical palaces offer all amenities and comforts and are ideal for groups of 20-40 pax.
+Furthermore, for smaller meeting and incentive groups Valletta offers high quality accommodation in its many boutique hotels.
+From classic luxury to super trendy interiors.
+The beautifully restored and historical palaces offer all amenities and comforts.
+This is ideal for groups of 20-40 pax.

-A baroque gem & heritage hotel at the entrance of the city – Domus Zamittello
+A baroque gem & heritage hotel – Domus Zamittello

 Foodie Tip – Eat like the locals